understrap/understrap/readme.txt

 ## About

 I’m a huge fan of Underscores, Bootstrap, and Sass.
 Why not combine these into a solid WordPress Theme Framework?
-That’s what UnderStrap is.
+That’s what Understrap is.
 You can use it as starter theme and build your own theme on top of it.
-Or you use it as parent theme and create your own child theme for UnderStrap.
+Or you use it as parent theme and create your own child theme for Understrap.

-At the moment, UnderStrap is in a very early stage.
+At the moment, Understrap is in a very early stage.
 But if you want, feel free to use it for your own WordPress theme!

-# UnderStrap WordPress Theme Framework
+# Understrap WordPress Theme Framework

 Website: [https://understrap.com](https://understrap.com)

 Child Theme Project: [https://github.com/holger1411/understrap-child](https://github.com/holger1411/understrap-child)

 ## License
-UnderStrap WordPress Theme, Copyright 2013-2017 Holger Koenemann UnderStrap is distributed under the terms of the GNU GPL version 2
+Understrap WordPress Theme, Copyright 2013-2017 Holger Koenemann Understrap is distributed under the terms of the GNU GPL version 2

 http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html